-The Behavioral Intervention Team will be responsible for reviewing a broad range of cases that may include minor disruptions in the classroom, residence halls, or at University involved events, to behavior that may threaten individual or the campus community as a whole.
+The Campus Assessment Response and Evaluation Team will be responsible for reviewing a broad range of cases that may include minor disruptions in the classroom, residence halls, or at University involved events, to behavior that may threaten an individual or the campus community as a whole.
 Examples of such behavior or incidents includes but is not limited to:

 - 1. Threats of harm to self or others. - 2.
 Concerning behaviors, statements, or written work. - 3.
-Odd or uncharacteristic behavior. - 4.
+Out of place or uncharacteristic behavior. - 4.
 Disruptive behavior in the classroom or residential community. - 5.
 Aggressive or hostile behaviors. - 6.
 Possession or suspected possession of weapons or dangerous objects. - 7.
 Social media post that may cause concern among instructors, staff, or fellow students. - 8.
 Homelessness, food insecurity, and lack of access to resource that foster student success.